vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 ### How well can humans even do this?

 In the introduction, I discussed how I thought that this would be a difficult, underdefined task.
 After all, even humans have difficulty evaluating "social interest."
-But how well would humans perform on this same task?
-(Choosing the more interesting of a pair of images.)
+But how well would humans perform on this same task, that of choosing the more interesting of a pair of images?
 I'm not completely sure -- it would certainly be an interesting Mechanical Turk experiment to set up.

 ### Different predictive features

 Maybe image semantic analysis features really aren't the most predictive.
 What about the hidden layers of a network trained on AVA[^ava], or a face-detection network?
 (Schaar cascades were used for the face data above.)
+After all, aesthetic parameters such as image sharpness, saturation, and composition, and deeper face attributes such as emotion certainly affect social interest.

 ### Training a neural network